Pediatric Pneumonia Workup

 Approach Considerations

-In patients with complicated pneumonia who have not had a treatment response or who require hospital admission, several diagnostic studies aimed at identifying the infectious culprit are warranted, including cultures, serology, a complete blood cell (CBC) count with the differential, and acute-phase reactant levels (erythrocyte sedimentation rate [ESR], C-reactive protein [CRP]).
+In patients with complicated pneumonia who have not had a treatment response or who require hospital admission, several diagnostic studies aimed at identifying the infectious culprit are warranted.
+These include cultures, serology, a CBC count with the differential, and acute-phase reactant levels (erythrocyte sedimentation rate [ESR], as well as C-reactive protein [CRP] determination).

 Numerous factors may interfere with the ability to grow a likely pathogen in the microbiology laboratory, including (but not limited to) the following: pretreatment with antibiotics that limit in vitro but not in vivo growth, sputum contaminants that overgrow the pathogen, and pathogens that do not replicate in currently available culture systems.
 Techniques that may help overcome some of these limitations include antigen detection, nucleic acid probes, polymerase chain reaction (PCR)-based assays, or serologic tests.

-Although once widely used, tests such as latex agglutination for detection of group B streptococcal antigen in urine, serum, or other fluids have fallen into disfavor because of poor predictive value; however, new generations of nonculture-based technologies continue to undergo development and may be more accurate and widely available in the future.
+Although once widely used, tests such as latex agglutination for detection of group B streptococcal antigen in urine, serum, or other fluids have fallen into disfavor because of poor predictive value.
+Nevertheless, new generations of nonculture-based technologies continue to undergo development and may be more accurate and widely available in the future.

 Complete Blood Cell Count

-Testing should include a CBC count with differential and evaluation of acute-phase reactants (ESR, CRP, or both) and sedimentation rate.
-The total white blood cell (WBC) count and differential may aid in determining if an infection is bacterial or viral, and, together with clinical symptoms, chest radiography, and ESR can be useful in monitoring the course of pneumonia.
+Testing should include a complete blood cell (CBC) count with differential and the evaluation of acute-phase reactants (ESR, CRP, or both) and sedimentation rate.
+The total white blood cell (WBC) count and differential may aid in determining whether an infection is bacterial or viral, and, together with clinical symptoms, chest radiography, and ESR, can be useful in monitoring the course of pneumonia.
 In cases of pneumococcal pneumonia, the WBC count is often elevated.

 Sputum Gram Stain and Culture

-Sputum is rarely produced in children younger than 10 years, and samples are always contaminated by oral flora.
-In the cooperative older child with a productive cough, a sputum Gram stain may be obtained (see the image below); however, very few children are able to cooperate with such a test.
-An adequate sputum culture should contain more than 25 PMN cells per field and fewer than 10 squamous cells per field.
+Sputum is rarely produced in children younger than 10 years of age, and samples are always contaminated by oral flora.
+In the cooperative older child with a productive cough, a sputum Gram stain may be obtained (see the image below).
+However, very few children are able to cooperate with such a test.
+An adequate sputum culture should contain more than 25 polymorphonuclear (PMN) cells per field and fewer than 10 squamous cells per field.

-(Left) Gram stain demonstrating gram-positive cocci in pairs and chains and (right) culture positive for Streptococcus pneumoniae.
-In situations in which a microbiologic diagnosis is essential, endotracheal cultures and/or bronchoalveolar lavage culture can be sent for the isolation of offending pathogens.
-This is most important in patients with enigmatic and/or severe pneumonia, and it should be considered a priority in patients with compromised immune systems.
+In situations in which a microbiologic diagnosis is essential, endotracheal cultures and/or bronchoalveolar lavage culture can be submitted for the isolation of other possible offending pathogens.
+This is most important in patients with enigmatic and/or severe pneumonia.
+Furthermore, it should be considered a priority in patients with compromised immune systems.
 Routine cultures for respiratory pathogens should be requested, along with special stains for PCP and special stains and cultures for Legionella, fungi, and acid-fast organisms.
 Viral cultures are also routinely requested.

 Blood Culture